kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/ota_update.md

     **NOTE**: This action may exceed your current daily IoT Hub message quota.
 It is recommended to change no more than 50,000 device twin tags at a time, otherwise you may need to buy additional IoT Hub units.
 Details can be found at [Quotas and throttling](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-quotas-throttling#quotas-and-throttling).

-1. Create a group by selecting an existing IoT Hub tag:
+### Step 2: Create a group by selecting an existing IoT Hub tag

   1. Navigate back to your IoT Hub page.

   1. Select **Device Updates** under **Automatic Device Management** on the left-hand menu panel.

   1. Select the **Groups** tab.
 This page will display the number of ungrouped devices connected to Device Update.

         ![ota_groups](./images/ota_groups.png)

   1. Select **+ Add** to create a new group.

   1. Select an IoT Hub tag from the list and click **Submit**.

         ![ota_create_group](./images/ota_create_group.png)

   1. Once the group is created, the update compliance chart and groups list will update.
 The chart shows the number of devices in various states of compliance: **On latest update**, **New updates available**, **Updates in progress**, and **Not yet grouped**.

         ![ota_groups_tags](./images/ota_groups_tags.png)